mancunian-red-devil/OwlsCaseScheduler/README.md

 #### Bugs? :bug:
 As [Melisandre](http://gameofthrones.wikia.com/wiki/Melisandre) so eloquently put it:
-> The code is bugged and full or errors
+> The code is bugged and full of errors

 * The portal hasn't gone through rigorous testing, so there still are a few bugs in there.
 * Form inputs aren't completely validated.